polymode/polymode/docs/defining-polymodes.md

 the `:mode` parameter which should be a name (symbol) of a valid emacs major mode function.
 In this case `markdown-mode`.

-The`:object-name` slot is used in various contexts for object identification and information messages.
+The`:name` slot is used in various contexts for object identification and information messages.

 ## Inner Modes